ulixee/hero/docs/main/BasicInterfaces/Interactions.md

 When multiple commands are combined within a single Interaction, their execution takes the following order:

-1. waitForNode
-2. waitForElementVisible
-3. waitForMillis
+1. waitForMillis
-4. click
+2. click
-5. doubleclick
+3. doubleclick
-6. clickDown
+4. clickDown
-7. scroll
+5. scroll
-8. move
+6. move
-9. clickUp
+7. clickUp
-10. keyPress
+8. keyPress
-11. keyDown
+9. keyDown
-12. type
+10. type
-13. keyUp
+11. keyUp

 Note: Although commands within a single Interaction are sometimes executed at "nearly" the same time, it is never at the same precise moment.
 Their execution always follows the order listed above.